insanecoder23/first-fronted-project-/README.md

 # first-fronted-project-
-this is my first project base on html css ad javscript which baaed on obys weebpage
+this is my first project base on html css ad javscript which basedon obys weebpage